datavane/datavines-website/community/contribution_guide/2-contributor.md

  - Send a pull request to the master branch.
  - The other developer will do code review before discussing some details (including the design, the implementation and the performance) with you.
 The request will be merged into the branch of current development version after the edit is well enough.
- - At last, congratulations on being an contributor of DataVines
+ - At last, congratulations on being an contributor of Datavines

 **6. Delete Branch**

- - You can delete the remote branch (origin/issueNo) and the local branch (issueNo) associated with the remote branch (origin/issueNo) after the mentor merged the pull request into the master branch of DataVines.
+ - You can delete the remote branch (origin/issueNo) and the local branch (issueNo) associated with the remote branch (origin/issueNo) after the mentor merged the pull request into the master branch of Datavines.

 ```shell
 git checkout dev